-PAN Card for Company in India – Why Do Companies / Business Need PAN Number?
+PAN Card for Company in India – Why Do Companies / Business Need PAN Number in India?

 Permanent Account Number (PAN) is one of the important documents for all individuals.
 Companies or businesses which are incorporated in India or abroad require PAN number to run the business in India.
 Companies or businesses which originated in India but trading the business outside the country also require PAN Number for various purposes regarding business, banking activities and so on.

-Why Do Companies / Business Need PAN Number?
+Why Do Companies / Business Need PAN Number in India?

 According to the rules of government of India, PAN number is mandatory for all companies that are generating income in our country, whether it is a company, an individual business, a partnership firm, a HUF or a trust.